chantastic/sites/chan.dev/src/content/posts/my-2019-portable-podcast-rig.md

 ---
 title: My 2019 Portable Podcast Rig
-description: "Look at a portable podcast rig setup, including the recorder, microphones, accessories, and battery, designed to make on-the-go recording a breeze."
+description: 'Look at a portable podcast rig setup, including the recorder, microphones, accessories, and battery, designed to make on-the-go recording a breeze.'
 publishDate: 2019-10-21
 ---